You shouldn’t have to compromise on comfort or spend a lot to keep your home at a pleasant temp during summer weather.

 Recommended Thermostat Settings for Summer

-Most people find setting the thermostat at 72-73 degrees is ideal.
-However, if there’s a major difference between your interior and exterior temperatures, your cooling expenses will be larger.
+Most families find placing the thermostat at 72-73 degrees is ideal.
+However, if there’s a major difference between your indoor and exterior warmth, your electrical costs will be bigger.

 This is our advice based on the U.S. Department of Energy (DOE) and ENERGY STAR®.

 While at home: 78 degrees.
 While that sounds too high, there are ways you can keep your residence pleasant without having the air conditioning going all the time.